ylyamin/RT-Thread-on-Allwinner-D1H/documentation/usb_keyboard.md

 # Devterm Keyboard
-So we have working display as output from board now need to have way to input information - use keyboard.
+So we have working display as output from the board now need to have way to input information - use keyboard.

 ## Keyboard connection
-Keyboard in Devterm is actually standalone USB keyboard with STM32F103Rx chip connected to mainboard by USB interface.
+First of all lets look how keyboard connected to D1H.
+Keyboard in Devterm is actually standalone USB HID device with STM32F103Rx chip connected to main board by USB interface:

 ![usb_keyboard_connector_1](Pics/usb_keyboard_connector_1.png)

-From [Mainboard PCB outline schematic file](ClockworkPi_DevTerm/pcb_3.14_botton.pdf) we can see is connected to J502 connector.
+From Devterm Mainboard PCB outline file [pcb_3.14_botton.pdf](ClockworkPi_DevTerm/pcb_3.14_botton.pdf) we can see is connected to J502 connector:

 ![usb_keyboard_connector_2](Pics/usb_keyboard_connector_2.png)

-As you can see from the [Mainboard schematic file](ClockworkPi_DevTerm/clockwork_Mainboard_V3.14_V5_Schematic.pdf) from J502 connector (DM1/DP1 pins) is go to => GL850G chip (is USB hub) then from DM0/DP0 pins go to => USB_DP/USB_DM connected to R01 Core board.
+Then as you can see from the Mainboard schematic file [clockwork_Mainboard_V3.14_V5_Schematic.pdf](ClockworkPi_DevTerm/clockwork_Mainboard_V3.14_V5_Schematic.pdf) from J502 connector (DM1/DP1 pins) is go to => GL850G chip (is USB hub) then from DM0/DP0 pins go to => USB_DP/USB_DM connected to R01 Core board.

 ![usb_keyboard_mb_comm](Pics/usb_keyboard_mb_comm.png)

-In R01 Core [schematic file](ClockworkPi_DevTerm/clockwork_DevTerm_R01_Core_for_Mainboard_V3.14_Schematic.pdf) is connected to D1H USB1-DP/USB1-DM (A8/B8 pins)
+In R01 Core schematic file [clockwork_DevTerm_R01_Core_for_Mainboard_V3.14_Schematic.pdf](ClockworkPi_DevTerm/clockwork_DevTerm_R01_Core_for_Mainboard_V3.14_Schematic.pdf) is connected to D1H USB1-DP/USB1-DM (A8/B8 pins)

 ![usb_keyboard_r01_comm](Pics/usb_keyboard_r01_comm.png)

-From [D1H Datasheet](Allwinner_D1H/D1_Datasheet_V0.1_Draft_Version.pdf) we can found A8/B8 pins connected to USB2.0 HOST number 1.
+From D1H datasheet [D1_Datasheet_V0.1_Draft_Version.pdf](Allwinner_D1H/D1_Datasheet_V0.1_Draft_Version.pdf) we can found A8/B8 pins connected to USB2.0 HOST number 1.

 ![D1H_usb_pins](Pics/D1H_usb_pins.png)
 ![D1H_system_diagram_usb](Pics/D1H_system_diagram_usb.png)

-The [D1H User manual](Allwinner_D1H/D1_User_Manual_V0.1_Draft_Version.pdf) document does not contain much information about USB interface.
+The D1H user manual [D1_User_Manual_V0.1_Draft_Version.pdf](Allwinner_D1H/D1_User_Manual_V0.1_Draft_Version.pdf) document does not contain much information about USB interface.

 Defined that:
-* USB0 is USB2.0 Dual role device (Device/Host controller) we not interesting this.
+* USB0 is USB2.0 Dual role device (Device/Host controller) - we not interesting of this.
-* USB1 is USB2.0 Host where we have our keyboard
+* USB1 is USB2.0 Host - where we have our keyboard

 But before deep dive to this controller and communication lets look how this USB device powered.

-### Keyboard power
+## Keyboard power

-So J502 1st pin connected to VBAT line that provided from TPS2553 Power switch chip.
+So J502 1st power pin connected to VBAT line that provided from TPS2553 Power switch chip.
 This chip have main power SYS_5V and looks like signal for Enabling from 3V3 line.
 USB hub chip powered from SYS_5V line.

 ![usb_keyboard_power_1](Pics/usb_keyboard_power_1.png)